dh-nuigalway/Creative-Coding-Meetup/readme.md

 - It's an opportunity to schedule some time each week to develop your coding skills, and to get some help if you need it.
 - There are tutorial videos (bring headphones), online courses and reference material in the [Coding Resources Section](#coding-resources) below for you to work through at your own pace.

+If you have no coding experience, and aren't sure where or how to start, someone will help you.

 Come along, meet people who are also learning to code, and get help if you run into any problems.
 Showing what you're working on would be great too!